Skip to main content

 Method 2: Invisible (Tubular) Provisional Cast-On

 This method uses a figure-8 wrap around the needle and waste yarn held parallel.
+It creates a nearly invisible transition and works well for tubular or double-knit beginnings.

-How to Unzip and Pick Up Live Stitches:
+How to Unzip and Pick Up Live Stitches

-1. Thread a knitting needle one size smaller through the live stitches before unzipping.
-2. Carefully remove the waste yarn.
-3. Count your stitches.
-4. Switch to your regular needle size and begin knitting.
+1. Thread a knitting needle one size smaller than your project needle through the live stitches before you start unzipping.
+This prevents dropped stitches.

 How FiberTools Helps